WebG1itch/FPSPracticeSource/README.md

-# On the off chance you're reading this message (10/31/22) I am currently editing this readmer and recording some gifs to show examples of what I've done in this project.
-If you want to see the full extent of what I've done, come back in a few hours, however if you want to get a sneak peek at some of the things I've done, keep reading and refresh often :)

 I should preface this document by saying all of the assets in here are definitely placeholder assets (as if it wasn't obvious just looking at them haha).
 I wanted to focus more on the actual technical programming for framework of this project before moving on to the art/look and feel.
 Most of the art is in a "good enough" state for testing purposes until I find the time to work on the visual side.

 Let's start from the beginning - what does the player experience when opening the game?